xtclang/xvm/javatools_launcher/README.md

 This sub-project is used to create native launchers that can be included in the XDK to execute various commands.

+***WARNING: DO NOT DELETE THE BUILD DIRECTORY!*** _The project's `./build/` directory is not disposable; it is actually stored in `git`, with the executable artifacts also stored in `git`, etc. More details can be found below._

+***WARNING: THIS PROJECT DOES NOT ADHERE TO NORMAL GRADLE BUILD RULES!***

-The prototype runtime is implemented in Java, which makes it a challenge for developers who are not used to Java command line execution.
-Our goal with the launcher was to simplify the use of the Java tools from the command line, by making them as simple to use as normal command-line tools.
+The prototype runtime is implemented in Java, which makes it challenging for developers who are not used to Java command line execution.
+Our goal with the launcher was to simplify the use of the Java tools from the command line, by making them as simple to use as normal command-line tools are in any half-decent operating system.
 This allows us to hide the Java-specific command line options and the complications of invoking the JVM.

-The solution is a native executable that can be replicated to as many different command names as necessary (such as `xtc` for the compiler, and `xec` for the runtime).
-When executed, each command executable (which is an identical copy of the original) uses the OS to find out its own name, and passes that name to a Java utility inside of the `javatools.jar` file, along with all of the command line parameters.
+The solution is a single native executable (one per hardware/OS combination, e.g. `macos_launcher`) that can then be copied to as many different command names as necessary (e.g. `xtc` for the compiler, and `xec` for the runtime).
+When executed, each command executable (which is an identical copy of the original) uses the OS to determine its own name (e.g. "xtc" or "xec"), and passes that name to a Java utility inside of the `javatools.jar` file, along with all of the command line parameters.

 For example: